jaymie-timperley/EON-JS-Snippets/README.md

 // this will log out the current value of the field or null if the node does not have an ambientColor field.

 /*  Notes :
-a nodes children always start counting from zero so it's second child would be 1.
+a nodes children always start counting from zero so it"s second child would be 1.
 If materials/geometry on shape nodes are often referenced, they will not show up under treechildren.
 However the above code should still work.
 */